-They’re also similar in that SARs are issued with a issued a grant date, a grant price, a vesting date, and an expiration date — but unlike their employee stock option cousins, SARs are generally settled in cash.
-When you exercise an employee stock option, you receive employer stock.
+They’re also similar in that SARs are issued with a grant date, an exercise price, a vesting date, and an expiration date — but unlike their employee stock option cousins, you are not required to pay the exercise price of the SAR and may only receive the value in excess of the exercise price.
+SARs are generally settled in cash, but can also be settled in stock depending on your plan document.
+When you exercise an employee stock option, you may receive employer stock.

 The fact that most stock appreciation rights plans leave you with cash instead of company stock may impact your financial plan in a different way than other kinds of equity compensation.
 Here’s what you need to know to make the most of your opportunity from owning SARs

 Stock appreciation rights look and act very similar to non-qualified stock options.
 They are granted as part of a compensation package and upon receipt, they’re issued with key dates and figures of which you should be aware: